 Halloween is meant to be a scary (yet all in good fun) holiday…but that doesn’t mean that your healthy Halloween treats have to make all the trick-or-treaters run away from the creepy health-nut up the street.
 There are plenty of alternatives to not swimming in artificial flavors, artificial sweeteners and artificial treats.
 Our families aren’t artificial so neither should the foods that they consume, and Halloween is no different.

-On the show today we are going to feature some pretty tasty alternatives that will make your digestive tracts thank you later.
-All of these treats are non-GMO, easily molded to be non-dairy and gluten free.
+All of these treats are non-GMO, easily made to be non-dairy and gluten free.
 Most importantly, a lot of them you can make from every day grocery items in your pantry.

 These treats actually freaked me out, but I think for the hardcore Halloween party-ers, these would be a hoot.
 All you need is string cheese (you can just vegan cheese or any other kind that floats your boat), red peppers and a bit of oil to keep the pepper stable.
 Be sure to carve out some wrinkle lines and you’ve got yourself a severed finger.
 Instead of cheese of any sort, long turnips would work just as well.
 Inspiration for this recipe came from MomItForward.com’s Healthier Halloween Treats.